sethforprivacy/sethforprivacy.com/content/about.md

 This is run using a slightly tweaked version of this repo: <https://github.com/sethforprivacy/easy-fulcrum>

-***NOTE: While I am committed to not logging, it's very important with Bitcoin that you host your own node if at all possible!
-Using my node could give me visibility into large amounts of information on how you use Bitcoin if I was malicious.***
+***NOTE: While I am committed to not logging, it's very important with Litecoin that you host your own node if at all possible!
+Using my node could give me visibility into large amounts of information on how you use Litecoin if I was malicious.***

 - Clearnet:
   - `ssl://ltc-fulcrum.sethforprivacy.com:60002`